 Boasting fairytale-like waterfalls, spectacular geysers, boiling mud pools and glacier lagoons, Iceland is a mecca for both landscape enthusiasts and photographers alike.

 We visited Iceland in September, and our timing was just perfect.
 We beat the tourist rush, enjoyed great weather and captured early season sightings of the Northern Lights.
-Our two week Iceland road trip led as around the fringes of Iceland.
-We drove the famous ring road, and had amazing opportunities to photograph the wondrous landscapes that Iceland is renowned for.
+Our two week Iceland road trip led us around the fringes of Iceland.
+We drove the famous ring road and had amazing opportunities to photograph the wondrous landscapes that Iceland is renowned for.

 Here, we share our Icelandic images that invoked our most memorable moments in this stunning country.